How to Eat Healthy During Pregnancy

 Thiamin (B-1)– Thiamin helps convert carbohydrates into energy for mom and baby.
 The daily dose is 1.4milligrams and is found in pork, whole grains, and lentils.

 Biotin– Biotin helps convert food into energy, levels blood sugar, and helps with baby’s growth.
-Daily dose is 30 mcg and is found in Eggs, legumes, nuts, liver, sweet potatoes, bananas, and broccoli.
+The daily dose is 30 mcg and is found in Eggs, legumes, nuts, liver, sweet potatoes, bananas, and broccoli.

 What Foods Should I Avoid During Pregnancy?